HomeChecklists › Marketing & Growth

 Measure reservations and average ticket — not likes

-The correct sequence under the Masterestaurant Method: first identify which menu items carry the highest average ticket and lowest price elasticity — those are your real differentiators.
-Then build the brand story around those dishes or service elements.
-If a guest pays $28 USD for your broth without hesitation when the market average is $14, there is a reason — your job is to articulate it in content, not invent a new one.
-In restaurants where we have applied this sequence, the average ticket of the segment acquired through social media rises between 12% and 22% in the first 60 days, according to Masterestaurant tracking data from 2024-2025.
-The last item on the checklist is the most ignored and the most expensive: coherence between the content promise and the real in-restaurant experience.
-If you post a video about your team's personalized service and the server does not know the menu, the guest arrives with high expectations and leaves with active disappointment — the exact opposite of retention.
+Eight weeks of steady low-frequency output beats three weeks of high-frequency posting followed by total silence, in cumulative organic reach.
+Traditional storytelling gets the order of operations backward: it starts from the owner's personal history instead of the value the guest is already paying extra for, which is exactly why it moves people without converting them.
+The sequence that actually works under the Masterestaurant Method runs the other way: identify first which menu items carry the highest average ticket and the lowest price elasticity (those are your real differentiators), and only then build the brand story around those dishes or service elements.
+If a guest pays USD 28 for your broth without blinking, when the market average is USD 14, there's a reason behind it; your job is to put that reason into content, not invent a new one.
+In restaurants where we've applied this sequence, the average ticket of the segment acquired through social media climbs between 12% and 22% within the first 60 days, per Masterestaurant tracking data from 2024-2025.

 Verify alignment between what you publish and what the guest actually experiences